nexiality/documentation/userguide/TargetedData-ProjectProperties.md

    MyTest.site.homepage=https://www.superduper123.com/home
    ```

-As shown, each `project.properties` file contains its own version of `MyTest.site.homepage`.
+As shown, each `project.properties` file contains its version of `MyTest.site.homepage`.
 The main idea here is to
 ensure that along with the data definition in `project.properties`, the environment-specific one is loaded as well.
 This means that when automating against the QA environment, we would load `project.properties` as well as
 `project.QA.properties`.
-Similarly when we automate against the PROD environment, we would load `project.properties` as
+Similarly, when we automate against the PROD environment, we would load `project.properties` as
 well as `project.DEV.properties`, and so on.

+It is paramount to note that the duplicate data variables in the same properties file mean that the last one would
+supersede that those that precede.
+Hence we would want the environment-specific ones to be appended - as opposed to
+_prepended_ - to `project.properties`.

 A simple approach would simply be appending the content of the environment-specific properties file to
-`project.properties` each time prior to execution.
+`project.properties` each time before execution.
 While this works, it is both tedious and error-prone.
 A better
 approach is to automate the merging of `project.properties` and the environment-specific one.

 To accomplish this, we can use a simple batch script (or shell script) to automate the process of combining the right
-`project.properties` files together prior to running the Nexial automation thereafter.
+`project.properties` files together before running the Nexial automation thereafter.
 But before we proceed to create
 this script, there's one more thing we should do:

-### **rename `project.properties` to `project.local.properties`**:<br/>
+### **Rename `project.properties` to `project.local.properties`**<br/>
 ![](image/TargetedData_Prop5.png)

 The expected `project.properties` file would be generated dynamically by our batch/shell script each time we run it:
-1. Ensure proper command line arguments are supplied
+1. Ensure proper command-line arguments are supplied
-2. Backing up existing `project.properties`, if any.
+2. Backing up the existing `project.properties`, if any.
 This step is optional
 3. Combine `project.local.properties` and an environment-specific properties file (e.g. `project.DEV.properties`) into
    `artifact/project.properties`
 4. Run Nexial automation as normal